TIBCOSoftware/snappydata/docs/jobs.md

 ### Streaming Jobs

-An implementation of SnappyStreamingJob can be submitted to the lead node of SnappyData cluster by specifying `--stream` as an option to the submit command.
+An implementation of SnappyStreamingJob can be submitted to the lead node of TIBCO ComputeDB cluster by specifying `--stream` as an option to the submit command.
 This option will cause creation of a new SnappyStreamingContext before the job is submitted.
 Alternatively, user may specify the name of an existing/pre-created streaming context as `--context <context-name>` with the submit command.

 For example, [TwitterPopularTagsJob](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/io/snappydata/examples/TwitterPopularTagsJob.scala) from the [examples](https://github.com/SnappyDataInc/snappydata/tree/master/examples/src/main/scala/io/snappydata/examples) directory can be submitted as follows.
 This job creates stream tables on tweet streams, registers continuous queries and prints results of queries such as top 10 hash tags of last two second, top 10 hash tags until now, top 10 popular tweets.